- Feature Description

 Each policy must be given a unique name, which cannot be changed after creation.

 The policy named "default" is special: any node that is not assigned a particular polling policy is subject to this "default" policy.
-The "default" policy is always available and contains the old standard 5 minute frequency unless explicitely overridden.
+The "default" policy is always available and contains the standard 5-minute frequency unless explicitly overridden.

-To change a node's polling frequencies from the defaults, that node must be assigned a polling policy in its configuration.
+To change a node's polling frequencies from the defaults supplied, the node must be assigned a polling policy in its configuration.

 Polling for Service monitoring has supported variable frequencies for quite some time, and is configured independently from nodes: when defining the service parameters in